Kanomble/celery_blast/README.md

 During execution the underlying database (e.g. `BlastDatabase` or `BlastProject`) model OneToOne field gets updated with the appropriate celery `TaskResult` model.
 This allows interaction with the associated celery task and can be used for displaying the progress of the task.

+<a name="genome_upload"></a>
 ## Uploading genomes for BLAST database creation
 The second option to obtain BLAST databases is to upload your own genomes.
 Currently, only genomes with protein sequences are supported.
-There are two different forms that can be used for the uploading your own genome files.
-The first form allows uploading a concatenated genome FASTA files with metadata file fields such as a taxmap file, which holds taxonomic information, an organism file, an assembly level file and an assembly accession file.
-Most of these files are not mandatory, except for the taxmap_file when no taxonomic node is is present.
-The other form allows uploading of single genome files together with their valid scientific organism names.
+There are two different forms that can be used for uploading your own genome files.
+1. The first form allows uploading a concatenated genome FASTA files with metadata file fields such as a taxmap file, which holds taxonomic information, an organism file, an assembly level file and an assembly accession file.
+Most of these files are not mandatory.
+2. The other form allows uploading of multiple, single genome files together with their valid scientific organism names.

+<a name="result_dashboard"></a>
+## Result Dashboard
+After successfully pipeline execution, results are displayed within an project details page.

 <a name="snakemake"></a>
 ## Snakemake pipeline with celery
-In order to enable reproducability and an easy-to-use workflow execution, the workflow engine snakemake is used.
+In order to enable reproducibility and an easy-to-use workflow execution, the workflow engine snakemake is used.
-Snakemake associated snakefiles reside in a static directory `celery_blast/celery_blast/static/`.
+Snakemake associated snakefiles reside in a static directory `celery_blast/celery_blast/static/snakefiles`.
 They can be used outside this application, e.g. if the researcher needs to use additional settings or want to implement own post-processing procedures.
 Different snakefiles are designed to execute the desired workflows.
 Currently, there are Snakefiles for the One-Way BLAST remote and local searches and the reciprocal BLAST analysis.
 Execution of snakemake is wrapped in functions within the `tasks.py` files, which are decorated with the celery `@shared_task` decorator.
 Those functions are queued up by rabbitmq and are processed by the celery worker.
 Snakemake is executed with the `subprocess.Popen` interface which spawns a child process for every Snakemake workflow.

-Furthermore, snakemake is executed with the `--wms-monitor` parameter, that enables snakemake communication with [Panoptes](https://github.com/panoptes-organization/monitor-schema).
-In addition [Flower](https://flower.readthedocs.io/en/latest/) can be used to monitor the celery tasks.
+Snakemake's working directory is the current project directory, e.g. if you executed the snakemake pipeline for a reciprocal BLAST project, the `CWD` of snakemake is the path that points to this project.
+Default project paths are defined in the `celery_blast/settings.py` file.

 Detailed information about Snakemake can be found on the [project documentation page](https://snakemake.readthedocs.io/en/stable/).

+<a name="technical_details"></a>
 ## Technical Details
 ### Docker
-All necessary software packages that are deployed within docker container.
-Those container are wrapped into a network using the docker-compose.
-Compose is a tool for running multiple container applications.
-In this project, it is used to build a container-network composed of a web-server container, a database container and a task management container.
+All necessary software packages are deployed within docker container.
+Those containers are wrapped into a network using docker-compose.
 ### Django
 ### Gunicorn and Nginx
 ### POSTGRESQL database models